Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 INDICATIONS FOR LOWER EXTREMITY MRI (FOOT, ANKLE, KNEE, LEG or HIP)

-- Persistent joint or musculotendinous pain unresponsive to conservative treatment*, within the last 6 months which includes active medical therapy (physical therapy, chiropractic treatments, and/or physician supervised exercise**) of at least four weeks
+- Persistent joint or musculotendinous pain unresponsive to conservative treatment," within the last 6 months which includes active medical therapy (physical therapy, chiropractic treatments, and/or physician supervised exercise**) of at least four (4) weeks

 - With progression or worsening of symptoms during the course of conservative treatment

-Note: With a positive orthopedic sign, an initial X-ray is always preferred, however, it is not required to approve advanced imaging UNLESS otherwise specified in bold below.
-Any test that suggests joint instability requires further imaging (list is not all inconclusive).
+With a positive orthopedic sign, an initial x-ray is always preferred; however, it is not required to approve advanced imaging UNLESS otherwise specified in bold below.
+Any test that suggests joint instability requires further imaging (the below list is not all inclusive)

 - Positive stress X-rays